-California voters will decide on Election Day what’s been perpetually talked about for decades but never, until now, put on the ballot: amending Proposition 13, the anti-tax initiative that has molded tax policy and school funding since voters passed it by a nearly two-thirds majority in 1978.
+California voters rejected Prop.
+15 amending Proposition 13, the anti-tax initiative that has molded tax policy and school funding since voters passed it by a nearly two-thirds majority in 1978.
+To provide a record of the initiative battle, we will leave this Quick Guide on our site.

-Proposition 15, the proposed reform, would require reassessing commercial properties every three years at market value.
-That change would significantly raise businesses’ property taxes.
-That’s why between now and Nov.
-3, Prop 15 will be an all-out, expensive battle between business and anti-tax groups on one side and on the other, education advocates, county and city government interests and tax reformers who argue the initiative would force big corporations to pay a “fair share” of taxes they have avoided under Prop.
+Proposition 15, the proposed reform, would have required reassessing commercial properties every three years at market value.
+That change would have significantly raised businesses’ property taxes.
+That’s why Prop 15 resulted in an all-out, expensive battle between business and anti-tax groups on one side and on the other, education advocates, county and city government interests and tax reformers who argued the initiative would force big corporations to pay a “fair share” of taxes they have avoided under Prop.
 13.

 What follows are some details about Prop.
 15 (read the full text of the initiative here).

-It would create a “split-roll tax” by changing Prop.
+It would have created a “split-roll tax” by changing Prop.
 13’s rules for assessing commercial and industrial properties while leaving intact the rules for assessing all residential properties and agricultural land.
-The changes would produce billions of dollars in new revenue for schools and community colleges, as well as for county and local governments.
+The changes would have produced billions of dollars in new revenue for schools and community colleges, as well as for county and local governments.

 A reminder: Worried that higher taxes from fast-rising property values in the 1970s were driving older residents out of their homes, voters approved Prop.
 13, which froze the value of taxable property and limited taxes to 1% of the assessed value.
 Prop.
 13 limits yearly tax increases to 2%.
 Only when a property is sold is a new taxable value established.

 Prop.
-15 would require that commercial properties be reassessed at market value at least every three years.
-The tax of 1% of value, with 2% annual increases, would still apply.
-There would be no change in Prop.
+15 would have required that commercial properties be reassessed at market value at least every three years.
+The tax of 1% of value, with 2% annual increases, would still have applied.
+There would have been no changes in Prop.
 13’s rules for residential properties.

 Who put Prop.
 15 on the ballot?